MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/generate-and-transfer-your-tenant-key-in-person.md

 ---
+# required metadata

-title: Generate and transfer your tenant key – in person ms.custom: na ms.reviewer: na ms.service: rights-management ms.suite: na ms.tgt_pltfrm: na ms.topic: article
+title: Generate and transfer your tenant key – in person | Azure RMS
+description:
+keywords:
+author: cabailey
+manager: mbaldwin
+ms.date: 04/28/2016
+ms.topic: article
+ms.prod: azure
+ms.service: rights-management
+ms.technology: techgroup-identity
 ms.assetid: 3281e45e-cf69-4dc5-946b-3029851d3152

-author: Cabailey
+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer: esaggese
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # Generate and transfer your tenant key – in person

 Use the following procedures if you have decided to [manage your own tenant key](planning-and-implementing-your-azure-rights-management-tenant-key.md) and do not want to transfer it over the Internet, but instead, transfer your tenant key in person.